We believe a healthy dog is a happy dog! We recommend that all dogs undergo a complete wellness exam at least

 • Frontline — Offers flea and tick prevention

-• Sentinel — Guards your pets against heartworms, roundworms, hookworms, and whipworms.
+• Interceptor Plus — Guards your pets against heartworms, tapeworms, roundworms, hookworms, and whipworms.

 • Heartguard — Helps prevent canine heartworm disease and treats and controls roundworms and hookworms, too.